winitzki/scall/tutorial/programming_dhall.md

 The standard Dhall function for concatenating lists is `List/concat`.
 Let us now implement an analogous function for concatenating streams.
 The function `Stream/concat` will take two streams and will return a new stream that works by first letting the first stream run.
-If the first stream ever finishes, the second stream will start (otherwise the first stream will continue running forever).
+If the first stream finishes, the second stream will start; otherwise the first stream will continue running forever.

 We can implement this behavior if the seed type of the new stream is a union type showing which stream is now running.
-As the internal state of the new stream, we just store the first or the second stream.
+As the internal state of the new stream, we just store the first or the second stream, with updated states.

 ```dhall
 let Stream/concat : ∀(a : Type) → Stream a → Stream a → Stream a